 Step 9- Scale Your Business

 Startups are always under the closed eye of their competitors so it is extremely important for business owners to scale up their business so that they are ahead of their competitors.
 At this stage, you can consider expanding your funding sources or scale up your business operations by expanding geographically, taking into account various micro-environmental factors around your business model.

-Also, at this stage, you should think of generating profits for your business because any sort of business expansion, be it in terms of location, or size of the team or facilities need money and that can only come if your business is making profits.
+Also, at this stage, you should think of generating profits for your business because any sort of business expansion, be it in terms of location, or size of the team or facilities need the money and that can only come if your business is making profits.
 Moreover, you must also focus on retaining your customers to be able to bring in credibility into your brand.
-You must also focus on revising your marketing and branding strategies because wider audience means more efforts to voice out your brand value.
+You must also focus on revising your marketing and branding strategies because a wider audience means more efforts to voice out your brand value.

 - How to Start an E-Commerce Business? - October 30, 2019

 - 50 Small Business Ideas (2020 Trends Updated) - August 9, 2019

 - How to Become an Entrepreneur like Ratan Tata in India? - August 6, 2019